azuredevcollege/chaos-eng-workshop/challenges/challenge-3/README.md

 ![azure-cosmosdb-overview](./images/Azure_Cosmos_DB.png)

 This url is what we will use as *External Target* in our experiment.
 Now, we can define the chaos experiment.
-We will do this directly as yaml.
+We will do this directly as yaml: `network-delay-visitreport.yaml`

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1